una-honest-data-and-ai-consulting/The-Hitchhiker-Guide-to-the-Machine-Learning-Engineering-Galaxy/README.md

-# WIP: The Hitchhiker's Guide to the Machine Learning Engineering Galaxy
+# The Hitchhiker's Guide to the Machine Learning Engineering Galaxy

-A workshop on how to start with MLOps for ML Conf EU 2020
+A workshop on how to start with MLOps for [ML Conf EU 2020](https://mlconf.eu/)

 ## Intro
 Are you a Software Engineer who got tasked to deploy a machine learning or deep learning model for the first time in your life?
 Are you wondering what steps to take and how AI-powered software is different from traditional software?
 Then it is the right workshop to attend.